fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

      - A description of the configuration item used in the user interface to give more details of the item.
 Commonly used as a mouse over help prompt.
    * - displayName
      - The string to use in the user interface when presenting the configuration item.
 Generally a more user friendly form of the item name.
 Item names are referenced within the code.
+   * - items
+     - The type of the items in a list or kvlist configuration item.
    * - length
      - The maximum length of the string value of the item.
+   * - listSize
+     - The maximum number of entries allowed in a list or kvlist item.
    * - mandatory
      - A boolean flag to indicate that this item can not be left blank.
    * - maximum